Two Excel workarounds for automatic refresh and recalculation

-There are several ways to make Excel automatically refresh data connections and recalculate a worksheet.
-These tricks are more important with the Stock data type in Excel for Microsoft 365 customers.
+There are two ways to make Excel automatically refresh data connections and recalculate a worksheet.
+These tricks are important with the Stock and Currency data type in Excel 365 but also other situations.

 Normally Excel will update itself when you change a cell value.
 These days there are situations where cells change value but Excel does NOT update the worksheet.
 In other words, modern Excel has changed in ways that Microsoft hasn’t yet fully adapted to.

 Ideally, Excel would have an overall setting to refresh the worksheet every ‘n’ seconds or minutes.
-As it stands, we need workarounds to make it happen.
+In 2022, Microsoft finally added some Stock/Currency auto-refresh options but they are incomplete and limited.

 Stock Data Type